Analysis | Two small victories for the media in a war it’s losing badly

 Had Palin triumphed in her case, it could have undercut a protection against lawsuits that the press has enjoyed since 1964.
 To respect the protections provided to the press under the First Amendment, the Supreme Court at that point set a high bar for when public figures could sue.
 A Palin victory might have lowered that bar significantly.

 As it still might.
 The trial was being adjudicated by a jury; the judge’s announcement that he intended to dismiss the case came as the jury was deliberating.
 He indicated that he would only dismiss the case once the verdict had been returned, in order for any appeals to consider the jury’s position.
 In other words, this victory was somewhat qualified.

-Update: Shortly after this article published, the jury returned its verdict.
-It sided with the Times.
+(Update: Shortly after this article published, the jury returned its verdict.
+It sided with the Times.)

 It’s important to understand these two fights as linked.
 Parson may sincerely have believed that the state’s website was somehow hacked or compromised, but I’ll be charitable in my assessment of his intelligence and assume instead that he was being cynical.
 A Republican governor in a heavily Republican state is not going to pay a price for attacking a reporter as biased and dishonest.
 We’ve experienced more than five years in which the loudest voice in the Republican Party has attacked the press as not only dishonest but as an enemy of the American public.
 Data from Gallup shows that Republican trust in the mass media dropped from the low 30s in 2015 to about a third of that by 2021.